 What are you changing up this year at OC Chef’s Table?

 Last year was our first year, and we were in the foyer for the reception, so, we got to see the “main event” as observers.
 We figured we’d just poke our heads, but we didn’t want to leave.
 The energy in that room with all the chefs working together was something really cool to see.

 OC Chef’s Table is one of those rare events where you’re not just serving guests who eat, listen to a couple presentations, and go their way.
 This is a collaboration of passion between high-level chefs, the extraordinary Illumination Foundation and truly interested patrons who are all committed to getting this homelessness issue handled.

 I think I was the first to sign up for the 2019 event, this time IN the room with a table of patrons.
+It was such a great experience that we’re back again, no question!
 We’re really looking forward to it.

 See all 40+ chefs participating and secure your ticket at OCChefsTable.com.
 And, get to know this year’s phenomenal chefs as Diane Armitage sits down with each, asking 5 questions in just 5 minutes …